classdojo/policies/terms.md

 c.
 Parents: if you are a parent of a Student that has been invited to create an account on the Service then the following terms apply to you:

 	i.
-If your child is under the age of 13, parental notice or consent must be given in order for a student to use certain features of a ClassDojo student account.
-If you are the parent or legal guardian of a child who has created an account with us and you did not receive an email providing notice or seeking your consent (as per COPPA), you can email us at privacy@classdojo.com to have that child’s account deleted.Information collected from students (including personal information and information collected automatically) is never used or disclosed for third party advertising or any kind of behaviorally-targeted advertising, and personal information is never sold or rented to anyone, including marketers or advertisers.
+If your child is under the age of 13, Consent must be given in order for a student to use certain features of a ClassDojo student account.
+If you are the parent or legal guardian of a child who has created an account with us and you did not receive an email seeking your Consent, you can email us at privacy@classdojo.com to have that child’s account deleted.
+Information collected from students (including personal information and information collected automatically) is never used or disclosed for third-party advertising or any kind of first- or third-party behaviorally-targeted advertising, and personal information is never sold or rented to anyone, including marketers or advertisers.
 See our Privacy Policy for more details.

 	ii.
 You further agree that we may send you messages, alerts, and other communications through the Service, including via email, web alert, text messages, push notifications and other similar means, in accordance with the preferences you set through the Service, and you agree to accept such messages, and pay any applicable network access, data usage, or similar fees.